Analyzing the quantum approximate optimization algorithm: ans\"atze, symmetries, and Lie algebras: Discussion

 Then, another important implication of our work is the fact that it unveils the crucial importance of the encoding scheme used to embed classical problems in quantum ones.
 Indeed, while the standard maxcut encoding seems extremely simple and natural, as it uses local operators that respect the parity superselection rule and graph automorphisms, it also leads to hidden symmetries.
 These spurious symmetries, in turn, lead to unexpected invariant subspaces.
 Critically, the understanding of these symmetries, and their ensuing effects on the irreducible decompositions, is crucial, as they could avoid using initial states that are not mostly constrained to some subspace which could potentially have a small (or no) overlap with the solution manifold.

 Indeed, our work also contributes to developing symmetry tools for a systematic analysis of variational quantum algorithms.
 Building on tools from \cite{zeier2011symmetry,ZZKS14,zeier2015squares,zimboras2015symmetry,schulte2017,schulte2018}, our symmetry analysis can be seen as an initial step towards a better understanding of variational quantum algorithms and their strengths and limitations.
 For QAOA, our work connects methods based on graph automorphisms as in \cite{shaydulin2021symmetry,shaydulin2021classical} with their impact on the symmetries of the full Hilbert space.
 We have modeled this using our natural symmetries, also incorporating the parity-superselection operator $X\tn$.
 The presence of hidden symmetries is often related to one-dimensional invariant subspaces and this is curiously connected to quantum many-body scars~\cite{moudgalya2020,moudgalya2022hilbert, moudgalya2022exhaustive}, for which one-dimensional invariant subspaces are a necessary condition.
+Figure~\ref{fig:graph:nine} highlights an example with hidden symmetries resulting in invariant subspaces of dimension larger than one which cannot be fully explained by quantum many-body scars.